 Example 2.
-William owned and used a house as his main home from 2003 through 2006.
-On January 1, 2007, he moved to another state.
-He rented his house from that date until April 30, 2009, when he sold it.
-During the 5-year period ending on the date of sale (May 1, 2004-April 30, 2009), William owned and lived in the house for more than 2 years.
+William owned and used a house as his main home from 2004 through 2007.
+On January 1, 2008, he moved to another state.
+He rented his house from that date until April 30, 2010, when he sold it.
+During the 5-year period ending on the date of sale (May 1, 2005-April 30, 2010), William owned and lived in the house for more than 2 years.
 Because it was rental property at the time of the sale, he must report the sale on Form 4797.
 Because he met the ownership and use tests, he can exclude gain up to \$250,000.
 However, he cannot exclude the part of the gain equal to the depreciation he claimed or could have claimed for renting the house, as explained next.

 Depreciation after May 6, 1997.
 If you were entitled to take depreciation deductions because you used your home for business purposes or as rental property, you cannot exclude the part of your gain equal to any depreciation allowed or allowable as a deduction for periods after May 6, 1997.
-If you can show by adequate records or other evidence that the depreciation allowed was less than the amount allowable, the amount you cannot exclude is the amount allowed.
+If you can show by adequate records or other evidence that the depreciation allowed was less than the amount allowable, then you may limit the amount of gain recognized to the depreciation allowed.

 Unrecaptured section 1250 gain.
 This is the part of any long-term capital gain from the sale of your home that is due to depreciation and cannot be excluded.
-To figure the amount of unrecaptured section 1250 gain that is reported on Schedule D (Form 1040), you must also take into account certain gains or losses from the sale of property other than your home.
+To figure the amount of unrecaptured section 1250 gain to be reported on Schedule D (Form 1040), you must also take into account certain gains or losses from the sale of property other than your home.
 Use the Unrecaptured Section 1250 Gain Worksheet in the Schedule D instructions for this purpose.